antithesishq/antithesis-sdk-python/README.md

 Antithesis SDK for Python
 =========================

-Start a development shell.nix to install build tools to the working environment:
+Start a development shell to install build tools to the working environment:

-    $ nix develop
+    $ nix-shell

 Tools installed includes: